mattip/numpy/doc/source/reference/random/generator.rst

 The `~RandomGenerator` provides access to a wide range of distributions, and served as a replacement for :class:`~numpy.random.RandomState`.
-The main difference between the two is that ``RandomGenerator`` relies on an additional basic RNG to manage state and generate the random bits, which are then transformed into random values from useful distributions.
-The default basic RNG used by ``RandomGenerator`` is :class:`~xoroshiro128.Xoroshiro128`.
-The basic RNG can be changed by passing an instantized basic RNG to ``RandomGenerator``.
+The main difference between the two is that ``RandomGenerator`` relies on an additional bit generator to manage state and generate the random bits, which are then transformed into random values from useful distributions.
+The default bit generator used by ``RandomGenerator`` is :class:`~xoroshiro128.Xoroshiro128`.
+The bit generator can be changed by passing an instantized bit generator to ``RandomGenerator``.

 .. autoclass:: RandomGenerator